speedie1337/spmenu/docs/docs.md

 `-is`, `-ig`, `-it`, `-ib`, `-ic`, `-itc` and `-gc`.

-## 8. Colored text
+## Colored text

 spmenu supports colored text through SGR sequences.
 This is the same colors that you might already be using in your shell scripts.
 This means you can pipe practically any colored shell script straight into spmenu, no need to filter the output or anything.

+For 256 color support to work, you must add to the array.
+See `libs/color.h` if you want this.

+See 'SGR sequences' for more information.

+## SGR sequences

+A basic supported SGR sequence looks like this: `\033[X;YZm`

+Here, X specifies if you want normal or bright colors.
+Y specifies if you want background or foreground.
+Z specifies the color number.

+Foreground colors: `30` through `37`
+Background colors: `40` through `47`
+Reset: `0`

+NOTE: `;` is a separator, and in this example it separates the color number and normal/bright. \033 may also be written as `^]` or simply `ESC`.

+spmenu supports most color sequences, although not true color by default (unless -sgr arguments are used).

-A list of SGR sequences will not be provided here, but spmenu supports most color sequences.
-There are also a few arguments, you can override SGR colors on-the-fly using the `-sgr` arguments.
+There are a few arguments, you can override SGR colors on-the-fly using the `-sgrX` arguments.
+See 'Arguments' for more information.

+## Configuration

+spmenu has .Xresources (xrdb) support built in.
+It reads the xrdb (.Xresources database) on runtime.
+You may disable it by passing -nxrdb, or enable it by padding -xrdb.

+spmenu loads `~/.config/spmenu/spmenurc` or alternatively if you're old fashioned, `~/.spmenurc`.
+This requires that `xrdb` is available on your operating system.

+You can also use wildcards (such as `*`) to achieve a global colorscheme.
+Programs like `pywal` do this.